ToshioCP/Gtk4-tutorial/gfm/sec31.md

 - 8-10: Retrieves two integers from the label and returns the sum of them.
 This function has no error report.
 If you want to return error report, change the return value type to be a pointer to a structure of gboolean and integer.
-One for error and the other for the sum.
+One is for errors and the other is for the sum.
 The first argument of `gtk_cclosure_expression_new` is `G_TYPE_POINTER`.
-There is a sample program `exp_closure_with_error_report` in `src/expression` directory.
+There is a sample program `exp_closure_with_error_report` in `/src/expression` directory.
 - 19: The function `gtk_init`` initializes GTK.
 It is necessary for GtkLabel.
 - 20: A GtkLabel instance is created with "123+456".
 - 21: The instance has floating reference.
 It is changed to an ordinary reference count.
 - 22-23: Creates a closure expression.
-Its return value type is `G_TYPE_INT` and no parameters or 'this' object.
+The value type is `G_TYPE_INT` when it is evaluated.
+This expression has no parameters.
+The callback function `calc` recieves only `this` object (GtkLabel) as an argument.
 - 24: Evaluates the expression with the label as a 'this' object.
-- 25: If the evaluation successes, the sum of "123+456", which is 579, is shown.
+- 25: If the evaluation succeeds, the sum of "123+456", which is 579, is shown.
 - 27: If it fails, an error message appears.
 - 28-30: Releases the expression and the label.
 Unsets the value.

-Closure expression is flexible than other type of expression because you can specify your own callback function.
+A closure expression is more flexible than other type of expressions because you can specify your own callback function.

 ## GtkExpressionWatch